memoran3/FC-Processing/README.md

 2. Set `fn` to the filename that you would like the output to be called.
 This has to start with a slash (/).

 3. Run the rest of the code, the output file will be created in the same file where the individual CSV files are.

+### Notes and plans for updates
+- A problem was found with the T50 portion of this code, results for it should not be used at this time.
+An updated version will be posted when the problem is fixed, as well as an updated note here in the README file.
+- UPDATE 6/13/25: T50 works on the code for good curves where Tmax is captured by the FluorCam and noise is limited, but should be verified before using in any analysis.
+Do not use the T50 values if there is noise around the 50% fluorescence mark or if Tmax is not captured.
+- UPDATE 7/2/25: Tested a T50 calculation method based on the regression line rather than finding the point closest to 50% fluorescence, which works well when the regression line fits closely with the data.
+It does not work well when the data is noisy in the fast-rise phase.
+This code was left in, but commented out (lines 182-188) in case others want to try using it.
+If you want to use this method instead, comment out line 171 first.

+- If you run this code until `fn` is empty, then try to reset `fn` with the same or new data, it can sometimes run into problems and may not read the new files correctly (it will say that `fn` is empty when it shouldn't be).
+If this happens, just clear the global environment and restart from the `RUN ONCE` section.
+It should work fine after that.
+- UPDATE 12/17/25: New Shiny app added!
+Main note added to the top of the README